 Looking for more curry recipes for your everyday meals?
 Try these

 - 3 cups mix of 7 different vegetables (I used a mix of all these veggies – carrots, broad beans, brinjal, potato, green capsicum, fresh green peas, field beans)

-- 1 tspn rice flour mixed in 1 tsp water
+- 1 tspn rice flour mixed in 1 teaspoon water

 - salt to taste

-- 1 tbsp toor dal/ split black gram
+- 1 tablespoon toor dal/ split black gram

 - 4 no dried red chillies

 - ¼ teaspoon til/sesame seeds

 - ½ teaspoon oil